Alcohol Use Disorder (AUD)

 - Family history; depression; anxiety disorders; bipolar disorder; eating disorders

-- Tobacco use; other substance abuse
+- Tobacco and/or other substance abuse

 - Male gender; lower socioeconomic status; unemployment; poor self-esteem